FB fixel

-• Safety Purple: Radiation hazards (burial storage areas, disposal cans, contaminated equipment, containers, etc.)
+• Safety Purple: Indicates radiation hazards in storage areas, disposal containers, or contaminated equipment.

-• Safety Orange: Use to identity dangerous machine parts, safety starting buttons, gears, rollers, etc.
+• Safety Orange: Marks hazardous machine parts, switches, gears, rollers, and start buttons.

-• Yellow: For hazardous materials which are flammable, toxic, poisonous, corrosive, high temperature or under high pressure.
+• Yellow: Used for hazardous materials that are flammable, toxic, corrosive, or stored at high temperature or pressure.

 Suggested Banding for Specific Materials

-The following color banding of pipes, to identify specific materials more readily, is suggested for industry as a preferred standard.
-Pipes which are painted The same color as The room should be banded every twenty feet and at least once in every room.
+Pipe color bands help identify materials quickly and are the preferred industry standard.
+Pipes painted the same color as the room should have bands every 20 feet and at least once per room.

 • Acid or Alkali – Yellow-Red-Yellow